As seen in the Nobody Hikes in L.A. Guidebook!

 Heap’s Peak Arboretum

 - Location: San Bernardino National Forest between Lake Arrowhead and Big Bear Lake.
 From the San Bernardino area, take highway 330 to Running Springs, head west on highway 18 for 4.5 miles and the arboretum will be on the right.
 From Lake Arrowhead, take highway 18 for 2 miles and the arboretum will be on the left.
-A National Forest Service adventure pass ($5 for a day or $30 for the year) is required for parking.
+A United States Forest Service adventure pass ($5 for a day or $30 for the year) is required for parking.
 Click here to purchase.

 - Agency: Rim of the World Interpretive Association